Keeping Records

 Levels of Abstraction

-- Physical level describes how a record (e.g.,
+- Physical level describes how a record (e.g., customer) is stored.

 - Logical level: describes data stored in database, and the relationships among the data.